 We can save labels so we can utilize them later.
 We have two choices for this function.

-- By clicking the Save button, we can save the word document.
+- By clicking the Save button, we can save the Word document.
 The Mail Merge document will be saved in an as-is format and attached to the Excel Source By employing this structure, we will instantly reflect all upcoming updates to our Excel file in the Mail Merge.

 - By doing this, MS Word will ask us where we want to integrate the data from the Excel file when we Open the document the next time.
 To merge labels from Excel to Word, we will click Yes.
 Now, you know how to create mailing labels in Excel.